Gamut: Introduction

-The term gamut was adopted from the field of music, where in middle age Latin "gamut" meant the entire range of musical notes of which musical melodies are composed; Shakespeare's use of the term in The Taming of the Shrew is sometimes attributed to the author/musician Thomas Morley.
-In the 1850s, the term was applied to a range of colors or hue, for example by Thomas De Quincey, who wrote "Porphyry, I have heard, runs through as large a gamut of hues as marble."
+The term gamut was adopted from the field of music, where the medieval Latin expression "gamma ut" meant the lowest tone of the G scale and, in time, came to imply the entire range of musical notes of which musical melodies are composed.
+Shakespeare's use of the term in The Taming of the Shrew is sometimes attributed to the author / musician Thomas Morley.
+In the 1850s, the term was applied to a range of colors or hue, for example by Thomas de Quincey, who wrote "Porphyry, I have heard, runs through as large a gamut of hues as marble."

-In color theory, the gamut of a device or process is that portion of the color space that can be represented, or reproduced.
-Generally, the color gamut is specified in the hue–saturation plane, as a system can usually produce colors over a wide intensity range within its color gamut; for a subtractive color system (such as used in printing), the range of intensity available in the system is for the most part meaningless without considering system-specific properties (such as the illumination of the ink).
+The gamut of a device or process is that portion of the color space that can be represented, or reproduced.
+Generally, the color gamut is specified in the hue–saturation plane, as a system can usually produce colors over a wide intensity range within its color gamut.

-When certain colors cannot be expressed within a particular color model, those colors are said to be out of gamut.

-A device that can reproduce the entire visible color space is an unrealized goal within the engineering of color displays and printing processes.
-Modern techniques allow increasingly good approximations, but the complexity of these systems often makes them impractical.
+Device gamuts must use real primaries (those that can be represented by a physical spectral power distribution) and therefore are always incomplete (smaller than the human visible gamut).
+No gamut defined by a finite number of primaries can represent the entire human visible gamut.
+Three primaries are necessary for representing an approximation of the human visible gamut.
+More primaries can be used to increase the size of the gamut.
+For example, while painting with red, yellow and blue pigments is sufficient for modeling color vision, adding further pigments (e.g. orange or green) can increase the size of the gamut, allowing the reproduction of more saturated colors.

 While processing a digital image, the most convenient color model used is the RGB model.
-Printing the image requires transforming the image from the original RGB color space to the printer's CMYK color space.
-During this process, the colors from the RGB which are out of gamut must be somehow converted to approximate values within the CMYK space gamut.
+Printing the image requires transforming the image from the original RGB color model to the printer's CMYK color model.
+During this process, the colors from the RGB model which are out of gamut must be somehow converted to approximate values within the CMYK model.
 Simply trimming only the colors which are out of gamut to the closest colors in the destination space would burn the image.
 There are several algorithms approximating this transformation, but none of them can be truly perfect, since those colors are simply out of the target device's capabilities.
-This is why identifying the colors in an image which are out of gamut in the target color space as soon as possible during processing is critical for the quality of the final product.
+This is why identifying the colors in an image that are out of gamut in the target color space as soon as possible during processing is critical for the quality of the final product.
+It is also important to remember that there are colors inside the CMYK gamut that are outside the most commonly used RGB color spaces, such as sRGB and Adobe RGB.